himmAllRight/himmAllRight-source/content/post/getting-an-ipad.md

 <!--more-->

 ## Why a Tablet?
-When I use technology, I try to figure out and use devices that best fit what I want to do.
+When I use technology, I try to figure out and use devices which best fit the tasks I to do.
 Evaluating how I complete many tasks, I've started to think that a tablet might work well for many of my use cases.

-#### Offload *Some* of My Smart Phone Use
-I really don't like using smart phones.
-I think they are a wonderful set of technology, but are often misused.
+The main reason?
+I don't like using smartphones.
+While I think modern phones are a wonderful piece of technology, they are often misused.
 The smartphone has become most people's main computer (in that it's the one they use the most).
-While I agree it really is the *best* device for some tasks, particularly ones on the go, it isn't the *great* at many other tasks people use them for.
-For example, many people (and I started to notice myself included with this group) also love to watch videos, read books, and browse the web from their phones.
-These are all activities that run best on... a tablet.
-The key for *me*, is that these coincidentally are all activities that I *don't really want to be doing on the go*.
-If anything, they are a distraction.
+While I agree it can be the *best* device for *some* tasks, particularly ones on the go, it isn't *great* at many other tasks people use them for.

 So the main reason for adding a tablet to my list of devices, is to offload some of what I use my phone for, to the tablet which is much better suited for